fertranchida/AWS-IAM-access-key-rotation-secretmanager/README.md

 # iam_access_key_rotation-secretmanager

-This is a Python function made for AWS Lambda.
+This is an AWS Lambda python function made for AWS Lambda.

 Process will be like this: